 This is why your sales process MUST create buyer engagement.

-To do this, add Buyer Verifiers to your sales process.
+To do this, add Buyer Verifiers to your sales process, and make these a key thing that you check during pipeline reviews.

 A Buyer Verifier is something a prospect or customer must do in order to satisfy the goal of the sales stage and move to the next stage.
 Only the customer can provide this.
 Never the salesperson.